Summer Retreat at Pinecrest Lake

 - Keep your cell phone in airplane mode within camp boundaries.
 Take care not to disturb others when you make your calls.
 Please see our cell phone policy below.

 - Photo/Video—Any commercial use of photographs or videos taken at Summer Retreat is prohibited without written permission by the Vegetarian Educational Institute.
-Please let the folks at the registration table KNOW if you object to your image being used by VEI for promotion purposes.
+Please let the folks at the registration table KNOW if you object to your image being used by VEI for promotional purposes.

 - Ask before arriving.
 If you have any questions about these policies, or any other questions, it is best to ask before driving all the way to camp.